Brainstorming like most things in business is usually misunderstood and hardly performed at the level that the original authors intended.

 Keep your creative tools within reach at all times.
 ALWAYS carry a pen.
 You never know when genius will strike.

-Mind Mapping and Visual Mapping.
 You’re starting with one main idea and then adding words or visuals that are related.
 It is the cliche of the crazy guy in the movies trying to solve the case with photographs and red yarn linking things together.
-But like so many cliches, it has become one, because it is truth in its ability to work.
+But like so many cliches, it has become one, because it is true in its ability to work.

 You see that patterns and associations.
 And it’s BIG and it’s in front of you.
 And you can lean against the table and stroke your beard while staring at it for hours asking yourself, “What does it all mean?”